-\paragraph{Zero-shot sim-to-real transfer.} To our surprise, we find that the general relocation policy trained on the EGAD dataset in the simulator can be effortlessly deployed to the physical robot for multiple relocation-based tasks.
-Note that the instant sim-to-real transfer even exempts the involvement of popular sim-to-real techniques such as domain randomization~\cite{tobin2017domain}.
-Intuitively, there are two sources of sim-to-real gaps: perception and dynamics.
+Intriguingly, we find that the \textit{general relocate-via-touch} policy trained on the EGAD dataset in the simulator can be directly deployed to the physical robot without further sim-to-real fine-tuning.
+To strengthen the significance of our finding, we exempt the usage of domain randomization~\cite{tobin2017domain}, which is accepted as a critical technique for the successful sim-to-real transfer of many RL-discovered policies~\cite{peng2018sim,andrychowicz2020learning}.

+Intuitively, there are two main sources that the sim-to-real gaps originate from: perception and motion dynamics.
 Our selection of proprioceptive observations and binarized tactile measurements keeps the discrepancies in perception at a low level.
-Meanwhile, both the diverse shapes introduced at training time and the massive redundancy in the action space contribute to the resilience towards the shift in dynamics.
-These factors combined explain the extraordinary convenience that \ours brings in the sim-to-real procedure.
+Meanwhile, both the diverse shapes in the training stage and the massive redundancy in the action space contribute to the resilience towards the shift in dynamics.